go-lynx/lynx.github.cn/docs/existing-plugin/07-seata.md

 How to deploy seata?

-Refer to the seata official documentation to deploy the TM (Transaction Manager) service: [seata Official Documentation](https://seata.apache.org/)
+Refer to the seata official documentation to deploy the TC (Transaction Coordinator) service: [seata Official Documentation](https://seata.apache.org/)

 The `seatago.yml` file should contain the following content: